 Judges have a right to question witnesses at trial.
 Commonwealth v.
 Festa, 369 Mass.
 419, 422 (1976).
 Questioning witnesses is within a judge’s responsibility to preside over trial proceedings.
 See id.
 A judge may question a witness in order to clarify evidence, eradicate inconsistencies in testimony, avert possible perjury, and generally develop trustworthy testimony.
 Id. at 423; Commonwealth v.
 Hassey, 40 Mass.
 App.
 Ct.
 806, 810 (1996).

 A judge who questions witnesses must remain impartial both in fact and in appearance.
-See Hassey, . at 810; see also Adoption of Tia, 73 Mass.
+See Hassey, 40 Mass.
+App.
+Ct. at 810; see also Adoption of Tia, 73 Mass.
 App.
 Ct.
 115, 122 (2008) (holding that an appearance of bias is as important as the presence of actual bias).
 Judicial questioning must remain neutral and fact-eliciting.
 See Festa, 369 Mass. at 422 (judge’s questions cannot be “partisan in nature”).
 Further, judges should refrain from asking excessive questions.
 Commonwealth v.
 Campbell, 371 Mass.
 40, 45 (1976) (“[W]e have not favored except in extenuating circumstances the takeover of questioning by a judge during the course of trial.”); Hassey, 40 Mass.
 App.
 Ct. at 810 (“Extensive examination of witnesses by the judge during trial is not to be encouraged”).
 Finally, judges may not limit an attorney’s questioning of a witness.
 See Adoption of Norbert, 83 Mass.
 App.
 Ct.
 542, 547 (2013) (holding that the judge’s extensive questioning of witnesses at trial did not violate the mother’s due process rights because the attorney was not limited in asking questions of witnesses); cf. In re D.C., 200 A.3d 576, 591 (Pa.
 Super.
 Ct.
 2018) (holding that the trial court “violated the children’s Due Process rights by preventing counsel from questioning witnesses and presenting their case, and by referencing the late hour as justification for curtailing testimony”).

 In Norbert, the court held that judicial questioning that moves beyond clarification and delves into substantive areas constitutes improper conduct by a judge.
 83 Mass.
 App.
 Ct.
 542, 547 (2013).
 Further, the extensiveness of a judge’s questioning is a factor in determining bias.
 See id. at 547–48 (“There is no question that the judge assumed an active role and extensively questioned all the witnesses…. [asking] over 1,000 questions as compared to the approximately 725 questions asked by counsel for the department, the mother, and the children combined.”).
 The tone and demeanor of a judge during questioning may also inform a determination of bias.
 See id. at 547 (Hanlon, J., dissenting) (noting that even from the bare transcript, the trial judge’s questioning was fairly characterized as “aggressive,” and that some of the judge’s questions seemed “at least in hindsight [] particularly unfair”).

 However, improper questioning by judges does not, by itself, constitute reversible bias.
 In Norbert, the court held that, although the judge’s questions were excessive and some were improper, there was no bias because the judge’s questioning did not affect the outcome of trial or prejudice the losing party.
 Id. at 547–48.
 The ultimate question in determining bias is whether a parent is denied “impartial justice” through judicial questioning that affected the ultimate outcome of trial.
 See id. at 548.
 Accordingly, the Appeals Court will find judicial bias if it determines that a judge’s questioning of witnesses was excessive or improper and that it prejudiced the losing party.
 See id.; see also Adoption of Seth, 29 Mass.
 App.
 Ct.
-343, 351 (1990) (holding that if the judge was “overzealous” in the questioning of the psychiatrist, the error was harmless in view of the conclusion that no prejudice resulted).
+343, 351 (1990) (holding that if the judge was “overzealous” in the questioning of the psychiatrist, the error was harmless because no prejudice resulted).